Mathnerd314/stroscot/docs/Memory.rst

 Unrestricted, references introduce an entire class of memory errors; in particular, we cannot free the memory the reference refers to unless the reference will not be dereferenced anymore.
 Violating this condition is a use-after-free.
 Similarly freeing itself must happen exactly once, so we have double frees and memory leaks.

 On a positive note, since we work with datatypes first and their representations only incidentally, we do not have to handle buffer overflows; pointer arithmetic is implicit in the pack/unpack functions and due to our correctness properties, unpacking fields of the datatype must read within the allocated buffer.

+Since Stroscot is non-strict we have actually two reference types, evaluated and non-evaluated.

 Automatic memory management
 ---------------------------